Thomas Jay Park in Tucson in Pima County, Arizona — The American Mountains (Southwest)

 Topics.
 This historical marker is listed in this topic list: Air & Space.
 A significant historical year for this entry is 1959.

 Location.
 32° 8.461′ N, 110° 52.053′ W. Marker is in Tucson, Arizona, in Pima County.
 It is in Thomas Jay Park.
-Marker can be reached from East Valencia Road, 0.3 miles west of South Wilmot Road.
+It can be reached from East Valencia Road 0.3 miles west of South Wilmot Road.
 The marker is located in the northeastern section of the Pima Air & Space Museum.
 Touch for map.
 Marker is at or near this postal address: 6000 East Valencia Road, Tucson AZ 85756, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Douglas WB-66D Destroyer (a few steps from this marker); Martin B-57E Canberra Bomber (within shouting distance of this marker); Mikoyan-Gurevich MiG-15UTI (within shouting distance of this marker); Shenyang J-6A (MiG-19PF) Farmer Fighter (within shouting distance of this marker); Mikoyan-Gurevich Mig-17F (LIM-5) (within shouting distance of this marker); Douglas YEA-3A Skywarrior (within shouting distance of this marker); Mikoyan-Gurevich MiG-17PF (LIM-6MR) (within shouting distance of this marker); Dassault Mystère IV A Fighter-Bomber (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Douglas WB-66D Destroyer (a few steps from this marker); Martin B-57E Canberra Bomber (within shouting distance of this marker); Mikoyan-Gurevich MiG-15UTI (within shouting distance of this marker); Shenyang J-6A (MiG-19PF) Farmer Fighter (within shouting distance of this marker); Mikoyan-Gurevich Mig-17F (LIM-5) (within shouting distance of this marker); Douglas YEA-3A Skywarrior (within shouting distance of this marker); Mikoyan-Gurevich MiG-17PF (LIM-6MR) (within shouting distance of this marker); Dassault Mystère IV A Fighter-Bomber (within shouting distance of this marker).
 Touch for a list and map of all markers in Tucson.

 More about this marker.
 The marker is located on the outside section of the Pima Air & Space Museum.
 There is an entry fee required to visit both the inside and outside sections of the museum.